jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/09-malaysia.md

-+++
+---
+title: "Malaysia (Under Sumatra)"
+heading: "Chapter 9"
+date: 2022-01-20
-title= "Malaysia (Under Sumatra)" heading= "Chapter 8" description= "Kedah can be reached from Chaiya by sailing six days.
-There is also an overland road between the two countries." author= "Chau Ju Kua" image= "/flags/my.png" linkb= "/research/chau-ju-kua/chun-fan-chi/08-thailand" linkbtext= "Thailand" linkf= "/research/chau-ju-kua/chun-fan-chi/11-indonesia" linkftext= "Indonesia" date = "2022-01-26"
+description: "Kedah can be reached from Chaiya by sailing six days.
+There is also an overland road between the two countries"
-+++
+image: "/flags/my.png"
+author: "Chau Ju Kua"
+---

 ## 9. Kedah, Langkasuka (Lingyassikia)